A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Results

 Benefits are discussed more cautiously in relation to the ethics of anthropomorphisation.
-When defended, anthropomorphic cues are argued to help foster trust and creating a sense of authenticity \citep{zargham2025crossing}, offering relief and promote openness to care \citep{teixeira2025emotional}, while expanding access to care, reducing clinical workload, and providing in-time support \citep{leis2025ethical}.
-Overall, the corpus does not support a verdict for or against anthropomorphisation \emph{tout court} either: the ethical permissibility of anthropomorphic deception depends on whether this is transparently communicated \citep{bakir2024deception,bakir2025move}, it is framed as a game of `make-believe' \citep{friend2025chatbot}, and the level of complexity of the human-like attributions \citep{ferrario2025social}.
+When defended, anthropomorphic cues are argued to help foster trust and create a sense of authenticity \citep{zargham2025crossing}, offering relief and promoting openness to care \citep{teixeira2025emotional}, while expanding access to care, reducing clinical workload, and providing in-time support \citep{leis2025ethical}.
+Overall, the corpus does not support a verdict for or against anthropomorphisation \emph{tout court} either: ethical permissibility depends on whether potentially misleading anthropomorphic design is disclosed and context-appropriate, whether users knowingly engage with an ``as-if'' or make-believe framing \citep{friend2025chatbot}, and the type and complexity of the invited human-like attributions \citep{bakir2024deception,bakir2025move,ferrario2025social}.